ThalesDavila/chatloop/README.md

 # Usage

 Every time user sends input, loopsRoutes.js will be called.
-And based on the user status, define the correct loop to call.
+And based on the user context, define the correct loop to call.

 /loops/loopsRoutes.js
 ```js